-After 20 years in the Chamonix Valley, in December we move to the Aosta Valley, where we are taking over the Hotel Miage for the 2017 winter season, offering early to late season training with slopes at well over 2000m, varied terrain and extensive snow-making.
+After 20 years in the Chamonix Valley we have moved to the Aosta Valley, and for the second take over the Hotel Miage for the 2018 winter season, offering early to late season training with slopes at well over 2000m, varied terrain and extensive snow-making.
 Our new base provides space and comfort in a beautiful setting less than a kilometre from the ski gondola to Pila.
 We are indebted to our sponsor, Artemis Investment Management for their continued support as we settle in the Italian Alps.

-, On the schooling side Penny McLennan steps up from senior tutor to head of school and education liaison.
+The 2018 coaching programme is headed by top US coaches Rob Worrell and Doug Elsey.
+See Profiles, On the schooling side Penny McLennan continues as senior tutor and head of school and education liaison.
 Our students have gained excellent grades in their end of year exams, demonstrating that with hard work our athletes continue to excel at both sport and school.
-In charge of pastoral care, chief housemum Alison Rankin is joined by BSA ski mums Martine Laughland and Vicki Hann.
-Alison's black labradors, Bobby and Lola, will be team mascots.
+In charge of pastoral care, chief housemum Louise Carus is joined by BSA ski mums Martine Laughland, Tereza Morgan and Sally Hodson.

 Whether you are returning to the BSA or considering a first trip, we are here to make sure your racers receive the best quality input in a friendly and exciting programme.